 Nasal Valve Repair

 The nasal valve is the nostril area of the nose that may be either narrowed or collapsed when breathing.
 There are multiple technical ways to repair this area but in general include placement of cartilage grafts from your septum to open the area, release of scar tissue, or even the use of low-profile implants (Latera).
-It’s usually done in the operating room in conjunction with other nasal procedures but sometimes can be done in the office.
+It’s usually done in the operating room in conjunction with other nasal procedures, but sometimes, it can be done in the office.
 Depending on your specific case, your facial procedure may vary.
 However, a nasal valve repair commonly begins with anesthesia and is performed in under 30 minutes.

 Rhinoplasty

 Rhinoplasty typically involves a procedure that reshapes the external nose.
-Multiple structures affect the shape of your nose including the nasal bones, the upper and lower cartilages, and the septum.
+Multiple structures affect the shape of your nose, including the nasal bones, the upper and lower cartilages, and the septum.
 Many people choose rhinoplasty to correct a deformity or improve the shape of the nose so that it’s better balanced with the face.
 Rhinoplasty can be done in conjunction with the above airway procedures, and it’s often advantageous to do them together.

 Our rhinoplasty surgeon will sit down with you and do computerized simulations of how rhinoplasty can reshape your nose.
 We use advanced software that allows you to visualize your results before proceeding with surgery.